vives-projectweek-1-2020/Market-queue/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/vives-projectweek-1-2020/Market-queue?style=plastic)

 ## Goals
-* Builing a WPF app and site, to get data, where users are going, and to allow us to get their position.
+* Building a WPF app and site, to get data, where users are going, and to allow us to get their position.
 And show where other people are going.
 * show a screen to give people information how many people there are close, 2 buttons, going out and add place(or shop)
     * going out --> give information about the place your going, how you are going and how long your going to stay.
-    * add Area --> (check if there is something else close so that you dont have duplicates nor to many places to checking to. (every km or so)) gps coordinates or adress.
+    * add Area --> (check if there is something else close so that you don't have duplicates nor to many places to checking to. (every km or so)) gps coordinates or address.

 ## Responsibilities
 * Dimi --> Setting up database